-The Ecumenical Institute of Theology allows students to register for classes by paying the term’s registration fee.
+St. Mary’s Ecumenical Institute allows students to register for classes by paying the term’s registration fee.
 Full payment of tuition and student services fee, or partial payment with a deferred-payment contract, is due no later than the first day of classes.
 Deferred-payment contracts, whereby the tuition is payable in installments, without finance charges, are available to new students and continuing students who maintain good credit at St. Mary’s.
-Payments may be made by check, money order, cash, or credit card (VISA, MasterCard, or Discover).
+Payments may be made by check, money order, or credit card (VISA, MasterCard, American Express, or Discover).

 Students with outstanding financial obligations are not permitted to register for classes; receive credit for the courses for which tuition monies are due; or receive a grade report, transcript, certificate, or diploma.

 A student’s financial obligations are considered fulfilled when a check paid to St. Mary’s clears the bank or a credit-card transaction is approved.

 Students who withdraw from a course are obligated to fulfill their financial obligations for the course.
 The schedule printed below lists the deadlines by which an official written and signed withdrawal notice (available online) must be received by the Registrar in order for the student to be eligible for the corresponding percent of reduction in tuition:

 |Time of Official Withdrawal||

 |Up to 8 hours of meeting time||

 |Up to 12 hours of meeting time||

 |After 12 hours of meeting time||